Kauai Beaches

 Pu'u Poa Beach

-Pu'u Poa Beach has reddish-golden sand and is framed by lush green mountains.
+Pu'u Poa Beach has reddish-golden sand.
 An offshore reef protects the beach, making it generally safe for swimming.
-The beach is mainly used by guests of the St. Regis Princeville and Hanalei Bay Resort.
-Read More
+The beach is mainly used by guests of the St. Regis Princeville Resort and the Hanalei Bay Resort.

 Queen's Bath